Reishimanfr/vxinst/README.md

 # What is this?
-VxInstagram is an open-source, blazing fast server that scrapes the direct URL to a video from instagram's CDN to fix embedding in apps like discord.
+VxInst is an open-source, blazing fast server that scrapes the direct URL to a video from instagram's CDN to fix embedding in apps like discord.

 > [!TIP]
 > If you're looking for the public API stuff, go to [the wiki](https://github.com/Reishimanfr/vxinstagram/wiki)